AbduLCod3/BrokerConnect/src/README.md

 ### Approach Taken:

-The Broker Connect web app takes an input from the user and saves it to he local storage.
-It also defines functions to retrieve data from a ZIP code API endpoint and handle form submissions.
+The Broker Connect web app takes an input from the user and saves it to local storage.
+It also defines functions to retrieve data[City, State] from a ZIP code API endpoint and handle form submissions.

 ### API USED: